Penn-I3H/python-application-template/README.md

 Once registered, you can:

 1. Select files or packages in your dataset
-2. Choose your registered application
+2. Choose your registered application (legacy) or a named workflow (new!)
-3. Configure parameters (if defined)
+3. Configure parameters (if defined) - currently supported only for legacy.
 4. Start the workflow

 Pennsieve handles: